MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 :::image type="content" source="media/version-history/manual-with-count-limits-b.PNG" alt-text="manual with count limits-b":::

-## Tutorial - Perform a 2-Step Trim by analyzing impact & scheduling trim
+## Tutorial: Perform a 2-Step Trim by analyzing impact & scheduling trim

 > [!IMPORTANT]
 > You need to be a Site Administrator of the site to generate reports and trim versions from document libraries in a site.